isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 Addition and multiplication aren't the only operations we've seen that have identities.
 Both monus and exponentiation also have identities, but they are not two-sided.
-For example, zero is a *right* identity for monus, but not a left identity.
-As it happens, monus does not have a left identity---a fact we will prove in @sec:monus-no-left-id.
+For example, zero is a right identity for monus:

 ```agda
   ∸-identityʳ : (x : ℕ) → x ∸ 0 ≡ x
   ∸-identityʳ _ = refl
 ```

+but it is not a left identity.
+As it happens, the monus operation does not have a left identity---a fact we will prove in @sec:monus-no-left-id.

 Exercise

-:   Exponentiation doesn't have notions of both left and right identities, but
-    has instead only one of the two.
-Determine which, and prove it is an identity element.
+:   Find and prove an identity element for exponentiation.

 Solution